A Guide to Home Theater Carpets

 2. Noise Absorption

 Your home theater room needs a carpet that muffles noise.
 A carpet should reduce noise from footsteps by 24 to 35 decibels.
-It’s best to install a soundproofing underlay right under the carpet.
+Carpets with a high Sound Transmission Class (STC) rating are best.

 3. Carpet Thickness